DavixDevelop/TerraLidar/README.md

 ----------------------------------

 - First download and install CloudComapre v2.11 from [here](https://www.danielgm.net/cc) [Note: You can skip this if you will use the convert_dem script only]
-- Download and install QGIS from [here](https://qgis.org/en/site/forusers/download.html)
+- Download and install the latest version of QGIS in [OSGeo4W](https://qgis.org/en/site/forusers/download.html)
 - Download the [QCSF_PLUGIN.dll](https://github.com/DavixDevelop/TerraLidar/raw/master/qCSF/QCSF_PLUGIN.dll) file from the qCSF folder on this repository or build it on your own from the source in the plugins folder.
 More on that [here](https://github.com/CloudCompare/CloudCompare).
 Then place the plugin in the plugins folder (default: C:\Program Files\CloudCompare\plugins) [Note: You can skip this if you will use the ground_only_export_dem script or the convert_dem script only]

 B. Generating dem files